Nursery Admissions Policy 2024-2025

 Summercroft has one intake into the Nursery class which is the September following a child’s third birthday.
 Entry into the Nursery class in September 2024 will be for those children born on or between 1 September 2020 and 31 August 2021.

 Allocation of a Nursery place is strictly subject to the applicant’s guarantee that the first 15 hours of Free Childcare Funding will be directed to Summercroft.
 This guarantee should be made on the Parent Declaration Form (available on our website or from the School Office).

 The responsibility for admission into the Nursery class lies with the Governing Body of Summercroft.
-Parents/carers must apply for a place directly to this school on the Nursery Application Form 2023/2024 entry available from the school website or the School Office.
-The completed application form must be received in the School Office by Friday 10th March 2023 at the latest (see timeline below).
+Parents/carers must apply for a place directly to this school on the Nursery Application Form 2024/2025 entry available from the school website.
+The completed application form must be received in the School Office by Friday 8th March 2024 at the latest (see timeline below).

 The Nursery Admissions timetable for all schools is no longer laid down by Hertfordshire County Council.
 Summercroft and some other local schools aim to use the following timeline for processing Nursery applications to their schools: